hasura/gitkube/README.md

 ## Maintainers

-This work has come out of the work at [hasura.io](https://hasura.io).
+This project has come out of the work at [hasura.io](https://hasura.io).
 Current maintainers @tirumaraiselvan @shahidhk.